invergent-ai/switchboard/README.md

 The LLM is only ever used to turn a messy input into the key fields, and to write the final reply — never to make the decision.

-## The honest catch

-The tasks where this is *perfect* are perfect because they're explicit rulebooks — but if a task is an explicit rulebook, you usually already have the rulebook.
-And the tasks where you'd want to *learn* the rules from data are messy precisely because they're judgment calls, where there often isn't a clean rule to find.
-This repo lets you check it yourself.

 ## License

 [MIT](LICENSE).